 Shanghai Rolex Masters tennis is live from Shanghai from 11-18 October.
 Watch & bet on tennis live from Shanghai at 365

 Only three active players – Novak Djokovic, Roger Federer and Andy Murray – have ever captured the title at the Shanghai Rolex Masters.
-Not coincidentally, those three players also currently occupy the top three ranking positions in men’s tennis and have also won all of 2015’s Masters 1000 Series events between them – and this titanic trio will lead the field at the 2015 Shanghai Rolex Masters.
+Not coincidentally, those three players also currently occupy the top three ranking positions in men’s tennis and have also won all of 2015’s Masters 1000 Series events between them – and this titanic trio lead the field at the 2015 Shanghai Rolex Masters.

 The penultimate Masters Series event of the season, the Shanghai Rolex Masters also brings the ATP World Tour’s autumn Asian swing to a close after stops in 250 events in Shenzhen and Kuala Lumpur, and 500-level events in Beijing and Japan held the week before the Shanghai Masters.